RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 2. Testing the complete set of custom ICs and I/O ports
 3. Testing the machine by running demos, games, etc., accessed via both floppy and datasette, to verify correct operation

-**NOTE:** The image quality may be poor, but this is not due to problems with the machine—it is caused by a poor video capture device.
+**NOTE:** The image quality may be poor, but this is not due to any problems with the machine—it is caused by a poor video capture device.

 ## Basic functionality and chips

 The first test is performed using the Dead Test Cartridge.
-This test does not cover all the functionality of the Commodore 128, but it does verify the basic operation of the major chips, such as the CIA #1/2, CPU, VIC-II, PLA, RAM, and SID.
-As shown in the picture below, the test is passed.
+This test does not cover all the functionality of the Commodore 128, but it does verify the basic operation of major chips, such as the CIA #1/2, CPU, VIC-II, PLA, RAM, and SID.
+As shown in the picture below, the test passes.

 <p align="center">
     <img src="Images/Test_01.png" alt="Description" width="600">
 </p>

 The next test is to power up the Commodore 128.
-First to the green startup screen in C128 mode (122365 BASIC bytes free), and then to the blue startup screen in C64 mode (38911 BASIC bytes free).
+First, the green startup screen is displayed in C128 mode (122365 BASIC bytes free), and then the blue startup screen is displayed in C64 mode (38911 BASIC bytes free).

 <p align="center" float="left">
     <img src="Images/Test_02.png" alt="Description" width="400">
     <img src="Images/Test_03.png" alt="Description" width="400">
 </p>

-Next check is to verify that all keys on the keyboard work as they should.
+The next check is to verify that all the keys on the keyboard work as they should.

 <p align="center">
     <img src="Images/Test_04.png" alt="Description" width="600">